-Table 3.2: Indicative Budget to Accomplish ITTO's Strategic Priorities, 2013-20181 Million US dollars
+Table 2.
+Fund Mobilization Targets (million US\$) to Accomplish ITTO's Strategic Priorities, 2013-20181

-Priority Biennial Work Programmes 2 Thematic Programmes 3 Projects 4 Total Promote good governance and financing for SFM 5 TFLET: 25 10 40 2.Increase contribution of tropical forests to national and local economies through trade 5 CFME: 20 IDE: 15 (new) CITES: 10 Total: 45 5 55 3.
-Enhance the contribution of tropical timber producing forests to conservation of biodiversity 4 (new) BioD: 10 3 17 4.
-Reduce tropical deforestation and forest degradation and enhance provision of environmental services 5 REDDES: 20 3 28 5.Improve information on forests and trade 10 TMT: 15 5 30 Build and develop human resource capacity for SFM and trade 10 - 20 30 Total: 2013-2018 39 115 46 200
+Priority Biennial Work Programmes 2 Thematic Programmes 3 Projects 4 Total Promote good governance and enabling policy frameworks for strengthening SFM and related trade and enhancing SFM financing and investment 5 TFLET: 25 10 40 2.
+Increase contribution of tropical forests to national and local economies, including through international trade 15 CFME: 20 IDE: 15 5 55 3.
+Enhance the conservation and sustainable use of biodiversity in tropical timber producing forests 4 13 17 4.
+Reduce tropical deforestation and forest degradation and enhance the provision of environmental services 5 REDDES: 20 3 28 5.
+Improve the quality and availability of information on tropical forests, forest product markets and trade 10 TMT: 15 5 30 6.
+Build and develop human resource capacity to implement SFM and increase trade in forest goods and services from sustainably managed forests 10 - 20 30 Total: 2013-2018 49 95 56 200 contributions.
+2Assumes there will be three Biennial Work Programmes over the duration of this Strategic Action Plan.
+The funding target for Strategic Priority 2 includes expanded funding for ITTO's CITES-related work.

-Based on voluntary contributions; does not include expenditures for the administrative budget funded through assessed contributions.
+1Based on voluntary contributions; does not include expenditures for the administrative budget funded through assessed